wagtail/wagtail/docs/reference/settings.rst

 .. note::

   If you use the ``False`` setting, keep in mind that serving your pages both with and without slashes may affect search engines' ability to index your site.
-See `this Google Webmaster Blog post`_ for more details.
+See `this Google Search Central Blog post`_ for more details.

-.. _this Google Webmaster Blog post: https://webmasters.googleblog.com/2010/04/to-slash-or-not-to-slash.html
+.. _this Google Search Central Blog post: https://developers.google.com/search/blog/2010/04/to-slash-or-not-to-slash

 Search
 ======